 The Hamilton Khaki field watch isn't the cheapest watch on this list, but its unobtrusive stainless steel case belies a watch that's built for reliability.
 The numbering is bright, legible, and backed by some serious luminosity.
 But the real appeal will be to collectors.
 This is a watch that was designed to mimic the look of the original field watches to every painstaking detail, and that's reflected in the self-winding mechanical movement.
 The only concessions they've made for the sake of modernity come down to durability and precision.

 Seiko's Most Elegant Budget Watch

-Seiko may be most known for their sports watches, but they can get dressed up too.
-The Presage Cocktail evokes art deco sensibilities and the romance of the Jazz Age, and the dial devoted exclusively to tracking the date is a refreshing change from the simple numerical windows packed in so many timepieces.
-This is a special occasion watch, and that's reflected in the relatively long power reserve.
+Seiko may be best known for their sports watches, but they can get dressed up, too.
+The Presage Cocktail evokes the sensibilities of art deco and the romance of the Jazz Age, and the dial devoted exclusively to tracking the date is a refreshing change from the simple numerical windows packed into so many timepieces.
+This is a special occasion watch, and that's reflected in its relatively long power reserve.

 19. Swatch YVS444G Irony Night Flight

 Pilot watches are often designed through the narrow expectations of nostalgia, but Swatch is blazing new territory with their Night Flight model.
 It reads bright both day and night and displays all the information you need in an easy-to-parse format.
 The three chronographs are fairly easy to read and are accompanied by a small but legible date window.
 The tachymeter, a crucial necessity in pilot watches, is also a real delight to use.

 A Legendary Dive Watch With an Earned Reputation